gavinchou/gavinchou.github.io/_posts/2019-05-01-memory-ordering.md

 > [the-purpose-of-memory_order_consume-in-cpp11](https://preshing.com/20140709/the-purpose-of-memory_order_consume-in-cpp11)
 > [can-reordering-of-release-acquire-operations-introduce-deadlock](https://preshing.com/20170612/can-reordering-of-release-acquire-operations-introduce-deadlock/)

-Jeff Preshing's posts of "lock-free programing" serial, if you are new to lock-free programming or software/hardware memory ordering, read them in the given order, I can ensure that it may enlighten you greatly.
+Jeff Preshing's posts of "lock-free programing" series, if you are new to lock-free programming or software/hardware memory ordering, read them in the given order, I can ensure that it may enlighten you greatly.